Nationwide vs. Erie: Which one is the cheapest?

 Nationwide vs. Erie: Which offers better discounts?

-Discounts are a big draw for customers and can offer significant savings on your annual premiums.
-Below are some of the discounts Nationwide and Erie offer to their customers.
+Discounts matter to insurance customers and can significantly lower yearly costs.
+Below are some discounts Nationwide and Erie offer their customers.

 Discounts | Nationwide | Erie |